Major: Social Work

-Project: I would like to create a non-profit organization that provides free support, treatment, and field trips for anyone struggling with addiction as well as their friends and family.
+Project: I would like to maintain and expand my non-profit, JWB Recovery, which provides free support, treatment, and field trips for anyone struggling with addiction as well as their friends and family.

 Inspiration: I have lost two uncles to addiction and have several other family members who have struggled.

 Future Goals: I hope to educate the community and work to de-stigmatize addiction while providing accessible, successful treatment options.

 Major: Nutrition and Food Science, Minor in Chem, Pre-dental

 Project: For my project, I have researched nutrition, good oral hygiene practices, chronic diseases, homelessness and all correlations between these topics.
 I hope to be able to talk to local dentists and ask for donations of toothbrushes, toothpaste, and floss that people usually get after every hygiene visit.
 I plan to package and distribute these to the local homeless people that I serve at the Fort Collins Rescue Mission.
 My plan is to give one bag to every person when they’re getting their meal an informational pamphlet regarding the importance of dental health & overall health.
 My goals and visions are to fill a void by supplying resources and educating others to help improve dental hygiene and the overall health of homeless and low-income people.